-Highly qualified applicants can be nominated to receive a Dean's fellowship which is for one year and carries a full-tuition scholarship.
+A few University scholarships and fellowships may be available to highly qualified students.
 In addition, federal loan and work-study programs are available for qualified students to assist with their educational expenses.
 More information about these financial aid opportunities is available from the Office of Financial Aid (303-871-2681).
 The Department of Geography & the Environment also maintains the Kuhaida Fund, from which small loans are made to graduate students needing additional financial assistance.
 Interested students should contact the Department Chair for further information.
 Lastly, part-time employment positions are often available for interested graduate students, many in the form of paid internships through federal, state or local agencies.
 These offer not only financial assistance but also on-the-job experience.